veracity/veracity-documentation/common/markdown/egest/egest.md

  ![](https://veracitydevtest.blob.core.windows.net/static-documentation/ingest-ase-install.png "Install Azure Storage Explorer")

 3. Follow the instructions provided in the installation wizard.
 Note that you cannot complete the installation without accepting Microsoft's terms of use
-4. Azure storage explorer is now installed, and should open automatically after the first installation, regularly check for updates and apply them.
+4. Azure Storage Explorer is now installed, and should open automatically after the first installation, regularly check for updates and apply them.
 They are indicated when available

 ### Connect to a Veracity container using your key
 The first time you open Azure Storage Explorer, you will see a window as shown below.
 If you do not already have a key from Veracity, click [HERE] to open your data access page and retrieve a key.
 The keys provided by Veracity are known as Shared Access Signature Tokens, or SAS.
 The token is generated uniquely for you, and is used to monitor the access to each container respectively.